 Repeating Content On Multiple Websites

 When content is the same across multiple sites, Google cannot rank sites appropriately for related search terms.
 The people who own these sites, who believed that they were getting a “custom” site that would create business, instead got a site that not only won’t be ranked well by Google, but one that will turn off visitors who could be potential leads.

 The people who created these sites are well aware of this fact.
-Despite this, they keep selling sites to unsuspecting business owners.
+Despite this, they keep providing website marketing help to unsuspecting business owners.

 Not Just Realtors

 I’ve seen this practice across multiple fields.
 A large website company promotes sites to a certain profession and claims to be “expert” at creating websites specifically for that industry.